bobmyhill/perplex-installer/README.md

-# perplexdriver
+# perplex-installer
-A driver to create and run PerpleX to create P-T lookup tables
+A Perple_X installer